j-c-fstk-dev/RegenHub/README.md

-# Regen Impact
+# RegenImpactHub

 > Where Regenerative Action Becomes Verifiable Impact.

-Regen Impact is an open-source platform designed to make local regenerative efforts visible, verifiable, and valuable.
+RegenImpactHub is an open-source platform designed to make local regenerative efforts visible, verifiable, and valuable.
 It addresses the challenge that countless positive environmental and social actions go unseen and unrecorded by providing tools to track, validate, and showcase this crucial work.

 Our mission is to build a global, public registry of grassroots regenerative action, shifting the narrative from extractive to restorative and empowering individuals and communities to demonstrate their positive impact.